 The intrusion cost – an elevated false-alarm rate to probes matching a non-target compared to new probes not matching any array item – is consistently observed in change-detection task (Donkin et al., 2015; Rerko et al., 2014).
 The intrusion cost was also observed in verbal materials, for instance in the local-recognition task (Oberauer, 2008).
 The intrusion cost in the change-detection task is conceptually related to the above-chance tendency to report features of non-targets in the continuous-reproduction task: Both can be explained by a tendency to erroneously retrieve a non-target instead of the target.
 However, non-target related responses in continuous reproduction could also be explained as sophisticated guesses: A person not knowing the target feature could intentionally choose the feature of a non-target as response on the assumption that this might be a better guess than choosing any feature at random.
 The increased false-alarm rate to intrusion probes in change detection, in contrast, cannot be explained as a form of sophisticated guessing.
 If the participant did not remember the target color but remembered the non-target color, and the non-target color appeared as a probe in the target location, then the participant should reject the probe because they remembered that this probe had been in a different location in the array.
 As a consequence, we should observe an intrusion benefit.
 The intrusion cost can only be explained by either assuming that colors are occasionally remembered after losing their location information, so that people remember having seen the probe color but have no information about where in the array it was, or else by assuming that swap errors (i.e., retrieval of non-target features that are treated by the decision process as if they were the target feature) occur with above-chance probability.

 In the presented study, the Slot Averaging model failed to explain the intrusion cost without including the assumption of swap errors at encoding.
 Moreover, the probability that a swap error occurs has to increase with set size to accommodate the observed intrusion cost.
-Donkin (2014) has shown that a slot model with constant swap error probability would predict a decrease of the intrusion cost with increasing set size, which contradicted the findings in Donkin (2014) and in the present study.
+Donkin et al. (2015) has shown that a slot model with constant swap error probability would predict a decrease of the intrusion cost with increasing set size, which contradicted the findings in Donkin et al. (2015) and in the present study.
 However, with the assumption that the probability of swap error increases with set sizes, the SA model can explain the intrusion cost we observed, although it is difficult to explain why the swap error would increase with set sizes, especially when the set size exceeds the capacity limit.
 For instance, if the capacity limit is 3 slots, then 3 array items are stored regardless of whether set size is 3 or anything larger than 3, so there is no conceivable reason for the swap probability to increase beyond set size 3.

 The Variable Precision model also cannot reproduce the intrusion cost without implementing an additional mechanism for generating non-target responses.
 Also, similar to the SA-swap model where the probability of swap error increases with set sizes, the VP-binding model also assumes that the probability of making the non-target response increases with set sizes.
 Different from the SA-swap model, this assumption is not made ad hoc but arises necessarily from the assumption that a limited resource governs the precision of bindings on the context dimension.
 With increasing set size, the target location becomes less discriminable from non-target locations, so that non-targets become more likely to be retrieved in response to the target location as cue.